SMTP vs HTTP MailSlurp inboxes

 Custom domain support

-To use custom domains with MailSlurp create a domain that is either HTTP or SMTP type.
+To use custom domains with MailSlurp create a domain that is either or type.
 The domain type determines the type of inbox that can be used with it.
 See the domain creation guide for more information or the SMTP IMAP access guide.

 Diagnose email receiving